Causal effect on a target population: a sensitivity analysis to handle missing covariates: Synthetic and semi-synthetic simulations

 \paragraph{Illustration of Theorem~\ref{lemma:linear-gformula-unbiased}}

-Figure~\ref{fig:simulations-all-pattern} presents results of a simulation with $100$ repetitions with the full set of covariates (on the Figure see \texttt{none}), and the impact of missing covariate(s) when using the G-formula or the IPSW to generalize.
-The theoretical bias from Theorem~\ref{lemma:linear-gformula-unbiased} are also represented.
+Figure~\ref{fig:simulations-all-pattern} presents results of a simulation with $100$ repetitions with \modifbis{no missing} covariates (on the Figure see \texttt{none}), and the impact of missing covariate(s) when using the G-formula or the IPSW to generalize.
+The theoretical bias from Theorem~\ref{lemma:linear-gformula-unbiased} \modifbis{is} also represented.

-Figure~\ref{fig:simulations-all-pattern} illustrates that Theorem~\ref{lemma:linear-gformula-unbiased} describes well the bias.
-The absence of covariates $X_2, X_4$ and/or $X_5$ does do not affect the ATE generalization because they are not simultaneously treatment effect modifiers and shifted between the RCT sample and the target population.
-In addition, the sign of the bias depends on the sign of the coefficient as highlighted by $X_1$ and $X_3$ covariate.
-We also added the case where the two correlated variables $X_1$ and $X_5$ are missing, we observe that the bias is higher than when only $X_1$ is missing.
-This result is also predicted by the Theorem~\ref{lemma:linear-gformula-unbiased} and illustrates a case where variables acting on $Y$ without being treatment effect modifiers and linked to trial inclusion can be of interest when a key covariate is unobserved or partially-unobserved, through correlation, to diminish the bias.
+The absence of covariates $X_2, X_4$ and/or $X_5$ does not affect ATE generalization because \modifbis{these covariates} are not simultaneously treatment effect modifiers and shifted (between the RCT sample and the target population).
+In addition, the sign\modifbis{s} of the bias\modifbis{es} depend on the sign\modifbis{s} of the coefficient\modifbis{s associated to the missing variables,} as highlighted by \modifbis{settings for which} $X_1$ and $X_3$ \modifbis{are missing}. \modifbis{As shown in Theorem~\ref{lemma:linear-gformula-unbiased}, variables acting on $Y$ without being treatment effect modifiers and linked to trial inclusion can help to reduce the bias, if correlated to a (partially-) unobserved key covariate.
+This is stressed out in our experiment by comparing the settings for which $X_1, X_5$ are missing and the one where only $X_1$ is missing.}

-\modif{ \paragraph{Impact of a poorly verified Assumption~\ref{a:trans-sigma}} To assess the impact of a lack of transportability of the variance covariance matrix (Assumption~\ref{a:trans-sigma}) we propose to observe the effect of an increasing (in absolute value) coefficient involved in the sampling process (Equation~\ref{eq:rctmodel}).
-We observe that the bigger the covariate shift, the bigger the bias.
-And, the bigger the distorsion of the variance-covariance matrix, the bigger the difference in between the true effective bias and the one deduced from Theorem~\ref{lemma:linear-gformula-unbiased}.
-We linked this coefficient to the p-value of a Box-M test assessing if the variance covariance matrix from the two sources are different.
-Empirically, the bias is still well estimated even if the p-value is lower to $0.05$.
-Results are available on Figures~\ref{tab:simulation-coeff-pvalue} and \ref{fig:simulation-effect-of-strong-shift}.}